 2. How We Use Your Information

-• To provide the CourtFlow AI service — processing court emails, analyzing documents, tracking deadlines, and generating briefings
+• To provide the CourtFlow AI service — processing court emails (state and federal), analyzing documents, tracking deadlines, generating case law citations, verifying citations against legal databases, generating briefings, producing trial preparation materials, generating draft legal responses, and providing AI-powered case analysis

 • To authenticate you and manage your account and team